Kiran7007/Interview-Preparation/cross-platform/flutter.md

 ### Answer

-- **Deep explanation:** Immutable widgets describe configuration; the framework diffs trees to update render objects.
+- **In plain words:** Immutable widgets describe configuration; the framework diffs trees to update render objects.
-- **Trade-offs:** Deep trees cost readability—compose smaller widgets.
+- **What to watch for:** Deep trees cost readability—compose smaller widgets.
-- **Real-world example:** Mirror feature modules in widget subtrees for test isolation.
+- **Example:** Mirror feature modules in widget subtrees for test isolation.

 ### Key takeaway